shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 - We can make the feild required by using **Validators.required** in Formgroup where we defined **FormControl** for that feild like **`username: new FormControl('',[Validators.required])`**.

-- To Check the value validation (means value is there or not) we need to create getter and we need to pass the initialized formControl as like mentioned below :
+- To Check the value validation (means value is there or not) we need to create getter (A function which returns something by calling it like property `username.value`)and we need to pass the initialized formControl as like mentioned below :
   ```
   // Initialized FormControl
   username: new FormControl('',[Validators.required),